Skip to main content

 Every born child is different.
 Some choose to stay with their parents until adulthood hits them and live away from them when they've found an escape room to fight for their freedom.
 But most of the child on their very young ages, are strong-willed.
 They want to learn things for themselves rather than accept what others say.
 But this behavior is quite dangerous, I'll tell you in a bit.

-I want parents to be more careful of their treatment of their children both of discipline and love balanced.
-As I knew someone a friend of mine who at the age of 6 years old, walked away from his abusive parents for maltreating him and his sisters.
-As a young boy, his duty was to protect his sisters from his abusive father, that according to him was always being unreasonable.
-His parents always get mad at them whenever they come home from the farm.
+I want parents to be more careful in how they treat their children, ensuring a balanced approach to both discipline and love.
+I know someone, a friend of mine, who at the age of 6 walked away from his abusive parents due to their mistreatment of him and his sisters.
+As a young boy, his responsibility was to protect his sisters from their abusive father, who he described as consistently unreasonable.
+His parents would frequently become angry with them whenever they returned home from the farm.

 5. They will lose respect & empathy for you